 There is hope for America.

 I am truly stumped.
 First of all, I don’t have any advice.
 I am not much of an advice guy.
 The only times in my life I have ever actually given advice, it didn’t work out well for those who followed it.
-One guy ruined his transmission, and the other guy lost $1,326 dollars to a man selling black market timeshares.
+One guy ruined his transmission, and the other guy lost $1,326 dollars.
 So I quit giving advice.

 “I’m sorry, Lindsey, I’m not an advice giver.
 I think my best advice is to never take my advice.”

 “What about you, Lindsey?
-What kind of things would you tell me if I asked you for advice?”
+What kind of advice would you give me if I asked you for advice?”

 I hear the cogs in her brain turning.
 It sounds like the whirring engine of a Dodge Charger.
 Whereas my mind’s motor sounds more like a ‘43 Studebaker on a January morning in Winnipeg.

 “My advice is love yourself,” she says.
-“And don’t let anything make you feel dumb, even if people aren’t nice to you, but don’t be a wimp either, because that’s not being nice to yourself if you’re just being a baby who takes everyone’s crap all the time.”
+“And don’t let anyone make you feel dumb, even people who aren’t nice to you.
+Be nice to people.
+But don’t be a wimp either, because that’s not being nice to yourself if you’re just being a baby who takes everyone’s crap all the time.”

-“And,” she goes on, “I think girls should quit obsessing over them selfs and putting dumb filters on their Instagrams, and people shouldn’t be so worried about what other people think.”
+“And,” she goes on, “I think girls should quit obsessing over themselves and putting dumb filters on their selfies.”

 “You sure know a lot for being so young.
 How’d you learn so much?”